20100dbg/20100dbg.github.io/_posts/DRAFT___2024-06-06-post-working-with-lora.md

 ### Ebyte

-air data rate : implicit setting of spreading factor + coding rate
+- air data rate : implicit setting of spreading factor + coding rate

-About addresses : Using transparent transmssion mode (default), your local address MUST match your recipient one : if A is sending a message to B, A must have B's address and network (at least temporarly)
+- ddresses : Using transparent transmssion mode (default), your local address MUST match your recipient one : if A is sending a message to B, A must have B's address and network (at least temporarly)

 We can use special address 65535 that allow broadcast (send to everyone) and monitoring (listen from everyone).
 A broadcast message is sent to any address and any network.